jkapl/joelkaplandev/content/posts/ddia.md

 - Commonly used to build machine learning systems (classifiers) and recommendation systems
 - Output is often a database (query user ID to retrieve suggested friends)
-- Key-value store is often the output, data file from batch job can be loaded in.
+- Read-only key-value store is often the output, data file from batch job can be loaded in.
 Examples include Voldemort

 ## Conflict Resolution